 Today Noel resides in Ojai, California, where he is a live-in property manager and caregiver.
 The birth of his first grandchild in 2009 has reinvigorated Noel's sense of community.

-Kerry Miller - Director, Built Environment Council Liaison
+Director, Built Environment Council Liaison

 Kerry is a designer, builder, project manager, consultant, and artist.
-He has been designing and building houses, additions, and remodels for 10 years in the Ojai Valley, following his previous 20 years in Corrales, New Mexico, where he built with adobe, stone, ICF (insulated concrete forms), standing dead spruce, and many other products that we now call green, using energy-efficient products, passive solar energy, and the natural terrain of the land.
+He has been designing and building houses, additions, and remodels since 2000 in the Ojai Valley, following his previous 20 years in Corrales, New Mexico, where he built with adobe, stone, ICF (insulated concrete forms), standing dead spruce, and many other products that we now call green, using energy-efficient products, passive solar energy, and the natural terrain of the land.
 Those products and designs, along with many of the new green products and designs, are now incorporated into his Ojai Valley work.
 With a bachelor’s degree in sculpture from the University of New Mexico, Kerry incorporates his artistic skills into every project he works on, creating functional art.

 In New Mexico, Kerry was on the board and organizing committee of the Corrales Harvest Festival, an event similar to Ojai Day.
 In Ojai, he has been on the organizing committee of the October Classic Run, a fundraiser for the Ojai Hospital Foundation, since its inception.
 Kerry lives in Ojai and can be reached at email@example.com